 - Log in to deadlinesforwriters.com.
-If you are blocked or locked out you are trying to log in to Writers Write.
-The stories are posted on a separate site.
-Please use the link above.
+If you are blocked or locked out you are trying to log in to Writers Write or you need to reset your password.

 - Once you have logged in you will see a menu bar on your left.
-Select SUBMIT/Write Short Story.
+Select SUBMIT.
+A dropdown menu will appear.
+Select your challenge.
 A form will appear.
-If you do not see “Write Short Story” please mail email@example.com.

 This is what you should see:

-4. The first field is for the title of your story.
+4. The first field is for the title of the work.

-TIP: Please enter the STORY TITLE AND YOUR NAME.
+TIP: Please enter the TITLE AND YOUR NAME.
 This ensures that your name forms part of the URL.
-For example: The Bomb Maker of Belfast by Mia Botha will look like this https://deadlinesforwriters.com/the-bomb-maker-of-belfast-mia-botha/
+For example, The Bomb Maker of Belfast by Mia Botha will look like this https://deadlinesforwriters.com/the-bomb-maker-of-belfast-mia-botha/

 TIP: You are welcome to use the prompt as the title, but choosing a different and unique title will make it more noticeable and easier to search.
 It’s good practice to brainstorm titles.